stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-08-28: [StGit v2.0.0-beta.3][v2.0.0-beta.3] has been released.

+This third, and likely last, beta release of StGit 2.0 improves StGit's compatibility with sparse checkouts and further improves the Makefiles which should hopefully help downstream packagers.
+Several other minor bug fixes are also included in this release.

 ### 2022-08-05: [StGit v2.0.0-beta.2][v2.0.0-beta.2] has been released.

 This second beta release of StGit 2.0 improves a couple use cases related